John Horam

-John Rhodes Horam, Baron Horam (born 7 March 1939) is a Conservative politician in the United Kingdom.
-He is the only MP since the Second World War to have sat in the House of Commons for three different political parties, latterly as the Conservative Member of Parliament (MP) for Orpington (1992-2010).
-He has been a Minister in both Labour and Conservative Governments.
+John Rhodes Horam, Baron Horam (born 7 March 1939) is a British Conservative politician.
+He has represented three parties in Parliament—originally a Labour MP, he defected to the SDP on its foundation in 1981, then to the Conservatives in 1987, and has served as a minister in both Labour and Conservative governments.
 On 4 September 2013, he was created a working life peer as Baron Horam of Grimsargh in the County of Lancashire.
-He is a founder and vice chair of the Common Sense Group of Conservative Parliamentarians.
+He is a founder and vice chair of the Common Sense Group of Conservative parliamentarians.

 Early life

 Horam was born in Grimsargh in the city of Preston, Lancashire.
 He went to the independent Silcoates School in Wakefield, West Yorkshire, where he was Head Boy, and won an Exhibition to St Catharine's College, Cambridge where he studied Economics, gaining an MA in 1960.
 From 1960 to 1962 he was a market research officer with the York firm of Rowntree & Co.
-During his time at Rowntree's, he did the market research for the new product “After Eight” Thin Mints.
+During his time at Rowntree's, he did the market research for the new product "After Eight" Thin Mints.
 He then went into economic journalism, becoming a feature writer for the Financial Times and The Economist.
 Leaving journalism, he started, with a partner, a new company, CRU International Ltd, an international business consultancy specialising in minerals and metals.
 He was also the first Chair of Circle Thirty Three Housing Association, now part of Clarion Housing.

 Parliamentary career

 Labour

 Horam contested Folkestone and Hythe for Labour in the 1966 election, but lost to the incumbent, Albert Costain.
 He was elected as the Labour MP for Gateshead West at the 1970 general election.
-He was a Chair of The Manifesto Group of right wing Labour MPs and when James Callaghan become Prime Minister entered Government, in September 1976, as a Parliamentary Under Secretary of State to Bill Rodgers in the Department of Transport.
-After Labour’s election defeat of 1979 he was a Labour Opposition spokesman on Economic Affairs.
+He was a Chair of The Manifesto Group of right-wing Labour MPs, who supported James Callaghan to lead the Labour Party.
+Callaghan was duly elected party leader in September 1976 and thus became Prime Minister, and Horam was appointed to the government as Parliamentary Under-Secretary of State to Bill Rodgers in the Department of Transport.
+After Labour’s election defeat of 1979, Horam became a Labour Opposition spokesman on Economic Affairs.